Get

 How Long Can a Mother Cat Be Away From Her Newborn Kittens?

 The length of time your mother cat can leave her kittens completely depends on their age.
-Generally, the older the kittens are, the better they’ll fare on their own and the longer your cat can leave them.
-This applies to all situations, including if your cat needs to go to the vet; mother cats and their newborn kittens should be kept together unless directed by your veterinarian.
+Generally, the older the kittens are, the better they’ll fare independently and the longer your cat can leave them.
+This applies to all situations, including if your cat needs to go to the vet; mother cats and their newborn kittens should be kept together unless directed by a veterinarian.

 For the initial periods after your cat gives birth, she must stay near her kittens to feed and nurture them.
 Newborn kittens can’t regulate their body temperature, and their eyes are closed and ears are folded, so they must have their mom close to keep them safe and warm.
 In addition, all the kittens need to be fed around the clock, so mom cats should only leave them briefly to use the litter box or eat, for example.